ARBUCHELI/EXERCISE-PACKAGING-YOUR-APPLICATION-/README.md

 ## TRUE
 <strong>Correct!</strong> As long as you select all the hardwares you wish to deploy to when creating the runtime package, you can deploy it to those selected devices.

+## Solution of the exercise and adaptation as a Repository: Andrés R. Bucheli.